Tseng Hsiang-chun: Professional career

-Taipei Fubon Braves

-First season

 On May 26, 2020, Tseng was signed with the Taipei Fubon Braves after graduating from Fu Jen Catholic University.
-Tseng's debut on October 17, 2020 when Taipei Fubon Braves against Hsinchu JKO Lioneers, he set the double-double record for the first time (11 points and 18 rebounds).
+Tseng's debut on October 17, 2020, when Taipei Fubon Braves against Hsinchu JKO Lioneers, he set the double-double record for the first time (11 points and 18 rebounds).

+In July 2024, Tseng joined B.League club Fighting Eagles Nagoya with 1 year contract.

+In May 2025, Tseng was released by Fighting Eagles Nagoya after the contract was expired.

+In August 2025, Tseng returned to Taipei Fubon Braves.